jp-ryuji/ts-monorepo-boilerplate/docs/overview.md

 This boilerplate is ideal for:

-- SaaS applications requiring a robust backend and modern frontend
+- TypeScript applications requiring a robust backend and modern frontend
 - Teams looking to adopt monorepo architecture
 - Projects requiring containerized deployment
 - Applications needing PostgreSQL and Redis integration